guyleonard/orchard/README.md

 'Seed' Sequences --> Search --> Alignment --> Masking --> Phylogenetic Tree Reconstruction --> SVG/PDF Tree Images --> Taxon Annotation

-This package is intended to create a set of "pilot" trees, given a set of initial genes of interest.
-The resulting trees can then be manually inspected, and then manually improved as needed.
+This package is intended to create a set of "pilot" trees, given a set of initial genes of interest and is separated into two components:
+ 1. orchard
+ 2. orchard_accessories

+The first program is responsible for all of the tree building stages.
+It requires the input of a set of amino acid sequences contained in a FASTA file.
+A list of taxon IDs from the orchardDB you would like to search your sequences against, and a parameters file to set the options for each stage/sub-program.

+The second program is responsible for all the annotation of the trees.
+It will convert the computer-readable accessions from the orchardDB back to original accessions or taxon names for any of the stages completed previously.
+It can also draw PDF and SVG trees providing Dendroscope and Inkscape have been installed.

 This package also relies on an [OrchardDB](https://github.com/guyleonard/orchardDB) database.
 There are several to choose from...